Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 Heat history matters more than “cook temperature”

-Teams often debate peak cook temperature, but gummies are really governed by total exposure: time at elevated temperature, mixing energy, vacuum steps (if used), and how long the batch waits before it gets deposited.
+Peak cook temperature gets a lot of debate, but what really controls gummy quality is total exposure: time at temperature, mixing energy, vacuum steps, and how long the batch sits before depositing.

-This is where kanna gummies can get tricky.
-Add the extract too early and it sees a longer stretch of heat and reactive conditions.
-Add it too late and you can fight distribution issues, leading to piece-to-piece variability.
-The answer isn’t guesswork-it’s a validated process window.
+This is where kanna gummies get tricky.
+Add the extract too early and it sees more heat.
+Too late and you battle distribution issues, leading to variability.
+The answer isn't guesswork—it's a validated process window.

 A practical “active addition” SOP should define